getsentry/sentry.engineering/data/blog/3m-dollar-dropdown.md

 #### 3rd Party Integrations

-Another idiosyncrasy of Sentry is that our third party integrations can be shared across organizations.
-This could be because multiple teams within the same company each have their own Sentry organization, but perhaps they share the same Slack workspace.
-This was no problem when all requests to the third party originated from the same place.
-In a world where requests to this third party come from multiple distinct regions, we have a problem: Any of the requests from any region could trigger an OAuth token refresh that other silos need to be immediately aware of.
+Sentry allows third party integrations to be shared across organizations.
+This was no problem when all requests to the third party originated from the same place, but now these organizations can be in different regions.
+This causes a problem: any of the requests to a third party from any region could trigger an OAuth token refresh that other silos need to be immediately aware of.
 Eventual consistency driven by our outbox system is insufficient for meeting this requirement.

 ![A sequence diagram illustrating the oauth proxy refreshing tokens for all requests across clusters](/images/3m-dollar-dropdown/oauth-proxy.png)

 In order to provide this synchronization, we built an OAuth aware 3rd party proxy that handles token refreshes and allows us to maintain a single source of truth for OAuth tokens.
-The trade off for correctness here is that all 3rd party API traffic has to go through this control silo proxy.
+The trade off for correctness here is that all 3rd party API traffic has to go through this proxy that lives in the control silo.

 ## Learnings & Challenges

-This was a long project with a lot of interesting challenges.
-We’ll be covering many of these topic in more detail in an upcoming blog series shortly after we go live.
+This post was only able to scratch the surface of the many interesting challenges we encountered in this project.
+We’ll be covering many of these topic in more detail in an upcoming blog series after we go live.

 |                                         |                                      |
 | --------------------------------------- | ------------------------------------ |